TCaldato/it-restaurant/README.md

 This process has been documented separately in [Testing](testing.md)

+## Issues and Bugs

+While developing the restaurant website, I encountered several errors and bugs that I had to seek help for on the internet.
+Listed below are some of them:

+- Bug 1:

+### Remaining Bugs

+- There are no remaining bugs found.

 ## Deployment

 The site was deployed early closely following Code Institute guides.

-This process has been documented separately in [deployment.md](deployment.md)
+This process has been documented separately in [Deployment](deployment.md)

 ## Credits

 - [Pixabay](https://pixabay.com/) - Link to Pixabay for Free Images.
+- [Free Formatter](https://www.freeformatter.com/) - Link for Free Formatter for formatting all codes.

 Various sources were consulted to gain a better understanding of the code being implemented.
 The following sites were most frequently utilized:

-- [Stack Overflow](https://stackoverflow.com/) - Link to Stack Overflow page.
+- [Stack Overflow](https://stackoverflow.com/) - Link to Stack Overflow page, used for all questions related with the codes.
-- [W3Schools](https://www.w3schools.com/) - Link to W3Schools page.
+- [W3Schools](https://www.w3schools.com/) - Link to W3Schools page, used especially for CSS search.
-- [Python Package Index](https://pypi.org/) - Link to Python Package Index page.
+- [Python Package Index](https://pypi.org/) - Link to Python Package Index page, used for support for Python code.
-- [Pytlint Dev Documentation](https://pylint.readthedocs.io/en/latest/index.html) - Link to Pylint page.
+- [Pytlint Dev Documentation](https://pylint.readthedocs.io/en/latest/index.html) - Link to Pylint page, used for support for Python code.
-- [CodeMy.com](https://www.youtube.com/@Codemycom) - Link to YouTube page.
+- [CodeMy.com](https://www.youtube.com/@Codemycom) - Link to YouTube page, used as extra classes for Modules and tables.
-- [Geeks for Geeks](https://www.geeksforgeeks.org/) - Link to Geeksforgeeks page.
+- [Geeks for Geeks](https://www.geeksforgeeks.org/) - Link to Geeksforgeeks page, used for support for Python code.
-- [Django Project Forum](https://forum.djangoproject.com/) - Link to Django Project Forum page.
+- [Django Project Forum](https://forum.djangoproject.com/) - Link to Django Project Forum page, used for support for Django.

 ## Acknowledgements